elpnt/inkdrop-chartjs/README.md

 ```
 ````

-This plugin parses code block contents with [JSON5](https://json5.org), so there is no need to write strict JSON and it can be written in a normal JavaScript object.
+This plugin parses code block contents with [JSON5](https://json5.org), so there is no need to write strict JSON and it can be written in like a normal JavaScript object.

 **NOTE**